by Tim Lucas

 World War II Congressional Medal of Honor recipient Wilburn Kirby Ross lives exactly where you might expect him to: in a little town with a rich military history called DuPont, Washington, a stone’s throw away from military installation Joint Base Lewis-McChord.

-It was looking at this wall I began to realize how immense a figure in military history Wilburn K. Ross actually is.
 There’s one photo of Ross shaking hands with President John F. Kennedy.
-A signed photo of World War II General, Alexander “Sandy” Patch, casually hangs on the wall.
+A signed photo of World War II General Alexander “Sandy” Patch also casually hangs on the wall.
 Another frame contains the official document changing the name of Highway 92 West near his childhood home of Strunk, Kentucky to Private Wilburn K. Ross Highway.

-Then Ross matter-of-factly tells me that he will be featured on the cover of a U.S. Postage stamp sheet to be released this Veteran’s Day by the Postal Service.
+Then Ross tells me quite matter-of-fact that he will be featured on the cover of a U.S. Postage stamp sheet to be released on Veterans Day 2013.

 Here is a man who is not only a huge part of military history, but of American history in any sense.
 And it’s because of the highest military honor attainable in the United States of America: the Congressional Medal of Honor.